 If you have high standards of housework, it is fine to let them slide for a few weeks, too.
 Just keep on top of whatever the minimum is.
 Rope in family and friends if possible.
 You could even consider paying someone to do the cleaning.

 Babies are all different, but the following is what is normal for a newborn:

 - Your baby will not sleep through the night.

 - Your baby will not sleep to a pattern, and he is likely to wake up every 1–2 hours.

 It is unlikely your baby will want to sleep in his crib/moses basket/bassinet or whatever designated sleeping space you have lovingly prepared for him.
 He will want to sleep on someone's nice warm body.
 If baby is not sleeping when put down, offer to take the baby on your chest for a bit after a feed so mum can get some sleep.
 This is another nice way to bond with your baby.

 It is likely that your baby's favourite place to sleep will be next to his mother's nipple.
 This is instinctively where your baby will feel most secure.
 Many breastfeeding mothers end up sharing a bed with their baby, because it is what comes naturally and the way they get most sleep.
-Bedsharing is a controversial topic; for guidance, see Safe Co-sleeping Guidelines or Baby Sleep Info Source.
+Read up on how to safely bed-share to decide if it is right for you.

 One option that helped some of my friends is for dad to move to the spare room.
 My partner never did, but if you have a job where it is important you are properly rested, it might be a good idea after your paternity leave is over.